Api Platform conference

 If you want to execute custom business logic before or after retrieving data, this can be achieved by decorating the built-in state providers or using composition.

-The next example uses a DTO to change the presentation for data originally retrieved by the default state provider.
+The next examples (one for Symfony and one for Laravel) uses a DTO to change the presentation for data originally retrieved by the default state provider.

 <?php